How to adapt your e-commerce strategy to the new normal

 - Except for electronic durables and electrical appliances, non-FMCG products did not see a surge in demand.

-The regional e-commerce disruption brought in by the pandemic has catapulted online stores into their heydays.
+The regional e-commerce disruption brought in by the pandemic has catapulted online e-commerce stores into their heydays.

 - Brands or online stores that doubled down on their marketing and advertising efforts managed to grow their revenues significantly.
 In contrast, the ones that cut back on their advertising expenditure struggled to boost their sales.
 The adage “Out of sight, out of mind” couldn’t be more accurate